Blind Willie McTell: Influence

-A billiards bar and concert venue in Statesboro, Georgia, was named Blind Willie's in the 1990s.
-The venue is now closed but remains a fond memory for Georgia Southern University students at the time.
+Willie Nelson, Steve Goodman and David Bromberg also covered songs by McTell.

-Another Blind Willie's bar in the Virginia-Highlands neighborhood of Atlanta named after McTell that features blues musicians and bands.
-The Blind Willie McTell Blues Festival is held annually in Thomson, Georgia.
+In 1986, Blind Willie's bar in the Virginia-Highlands neighborhood of Atlanta named after McTell opened.
+It has featured many blues musicians and bands.
+In 2005 in nearby Little Five Points, a three-ton mosaic of Blind Willie was commissioned by the City of Atlanta.
+In 2021, it was moved from Findley Plaza to the corner of Euclid and Austin Avenues.

+Since 1992, the Blind Willie McTell Music Festival has been held annually in Thomson, Georgia.

-In 1996, the novelist and former music journalist David Fulmer released Blind Willie's Blues, a 53-minute documentary about McTell’s life, times, and music, with interviews with African-American history professor Daphne Duval Harrison, blues musician Taj Mahal, guitarist Stefan Grossman, Atlantic Records founder Ahmet Ertegun, McTell's former brother-in-law Rev. A.J.
+In 1996, author and former journalist David Fulmer released Blind Willie's Blues, a 53-minute documentary about McTell’s life, times, and music, with interviews with African-American history professor Daphne Duval Harrison, blues musician Taj Mahal, guitarist Stefan Grossman, Atlantic Records founder Ahmet Ertegun, McTell's former brother-in-law Rev. A.J.
 Williams, and Edward Rhodes, who produced McTell's Last Sessions recording.
-In late 2023, the film was remastered by the Southeastern Folklife Collection at Valdosta State University and is currently streaming on YouTube.
+In late 2023, the film was remastered by the Southeastern Folklife Collection at Valdosta State University and uploaded to YouTube.

+In 2010, Michael Gray donated the papers used to write his 2007 biography of Willie McTell to Georgia Southern University, which maintains the Willie McTell archives.

+In 2018, Statesboro, Georgia erected a statue of McTell and has a trail named after him.